How We Work to Minimize Outages Before They Occur

 Central Hudson uses its state-of-the-art computerized Outage Management System (or OMS) to quickly locate and identify the cause of a service interruption, and to facilitate restoration by service crews.
 This system saves time, helps us allocate resources more effectively and enables us to provide you with an estimated time when your service will be restored.

 With the OMS system, the greater the number of customers that call, the more accurate the system will be in pinpointing the location and cause of service interruptions.

 With this system, repair crews can spend less time looking for the source of trouble and begin fixing the problem sooner.
-It also means that our Customer Service Representatives will have service restoration information available sooner, which you can access by using your touch-tone phone to call us at (845) 452-2700, or 1-800-527-2714.
+It also means that our Customer Service Representatives will have service restoration information available sooner, which you can access by using your touch-tone phone to call us at (845) 452-2700, or, for calls from outside the 845 area code only, 1-800-527-2714.

 By following the simple instructions, an automated message will give you an estimated time of restoration when that information is available, or by pressing “0” you will be connected with a Customer Service Representative who can provide you with the same information.

 Please be aware that during service interruptions caused by severe storms affecting a large area, restoration information may not be immediately available as OMS analyzes incoming data and our staff works to coordinate crew assignments and implement repair plans.
 But as soon as field crews are able to identify and prioritize the necessary repair work, electric service restoration information will be made available to you.